aybabtme/dskvs/README.md

 Status](https://coveralls.io/repos/aybabtme/dskvs/badge.png?branch=master)](https://coveralls.io/r/aybabtme/dskvs?branch=master)

-An in-memory, eventually persisted data store of the simplest design, `dskvs` stores it's data in two layers of maps, which are routinely persisted to disk by a janitor.
+An in-memory, eventually persisted data store of the simplest design, `dskvs` stores its data in two layers of maps, which are routinely persisted to disk by a janitor.

 `dskvs` stands for Dead Simple Key-Value Store.
 The aim of this library is to